Clorox stock hit as demand for wipes, disinfectants wanes

 The company also expects diluted earnings per share between $5.05 to $5.35 and adjusted earnings per share between $5.40 to $5.70.
 Starting in the first quarter, adjusted EPS will exclude the company's long-term strategic investment in digital capabilities and productivity enhancements to provide "greater visibility into the underlying operating performance of the overall business."

-Clorox will invest approximately $500 million over the next five years, including about $90 million in fiscal year 2022, toward digital capabilities and productivity enhancements, including to replace its enterprise resource planning system to "generate efficiencies and better position the company in supply chain, digital commerce, innovation and brand building over the long term."
+Clorox will invest approximately $500 million over the next five years, including about $90 million in fiscal year 2022, toward digital capabilities and productivity enhancements.
+A major investment will be replacing its enterprise resource planning system to "generate efficiencies and better position the company in supply chain, digital commerce, innovation and brand building over the long term."